 BUILDER standardizes work items utilizing UNIFORMAT II - a consistent description of facility systems and components.
 The RFP Wizard for Small Projects allows designers to utilize UNIFORMAT II building element classifications to create consistent RFPs across all of USACE.

 Additionally, the use of UNIFORMAT II work items in the RFP Scope of Work (Section 01 10 00) supports future "round-tripping" of work items back to BUILDER.
-While this functionality is currently only available in a subset of projects, it is expected to be rolled-out to all projects later this year with the release of a consolidated RFP Wizard.
+While this functionality is currently only available in a subset of projects, it is anticipated to be rolled-out to all projects with the future release of a consolidated RFP Wizard.

 In either method, the RFP Wizard for Small Projects uses the UNIFORMAT II compliant standard for organizing the scopes of work to ensure future mapping to BUILDER, which will expedite the execution of Small Projects for all stakeholders.

 Please Note: In order to log in to the Small Projects Wizard application, you will need a MRSI Wizard account.
 To request a MRSI account, please send an email to MRSI Support from the email address you wish to use as your account login (preferably a .mil or .gov address) and we will set one up for you.